dajulia3/iphone-sms/README.md

 Credit
 ----------------
-Original inspiration and the basic CSS -- not the css for the conversation bubbles (which was a pain to get right) was taken from https://github.com/joshuap/valentine However at this point, there's no code that I reused from his original project aside from the base layout and css.
+Original inspiration and the basic CSS -- not the css for the conversation bubbles (which was a pain to get right)- was taken from https://github.com/joshuap/valentine However at this point, there's no code that I reused from his original project aside from the base layout and css.